 Testing for HIV

-Have you taken risks?
-Or do you have symptoms that could indicate HIV?
-Go to your doctor or a GGD health centre.
+An HIV test tells you whether or not you have HIV.
+Have you taken any risks?
+Or do you have symptoms that might point to HIV?
+Then go to your doctor or a GGD health centre for an HIV test.

 HIV testing during pregnancy

 Women are always offered an HIV test during pregnancy.
-That is because a pregnant woman with HIV can pass the virus on to her baby if she doesn’t get treatment.
+That’s because a pregnant woman with HIV can pass the virus on to her baby if she doesn’t get treatment.
 This can happen during the delivery or while breast feeding.
 HIV treatment prevents mothers passing HIV on to their babies.

 If someone is on effective HIV treatment, the amount of virus in their blood is reduced so much that it can no longer be detected.
-And they can’t pass it on.
-That’s why people say: Undetectable = Untransmissible.
+Then they cannot pass on the virus.
+That’s why people say: undetectable = untransmissible.